Biigajiiskaan:

 The Program

 Biigajiskaan combines Traditional Healing medicine and knowledge with hospital-based health care practices.
-In doing so, it creates a more positive experience for Indigenous people within the health care system, by re-establishing the importance of Traditional Healing.
+In doing so, it creates a more positive experience for Indigenous people within the healthcare system, by re-establishing the importance of Traditional Healing.
 It creates connections with and beyond the Western notion of mental wellness and seeks ways to support community through relationships with the self, land and all of creation.
 It transforms how Indigenous community members navigate the journey to mental wellness and improves the experience and quality of care of those we serve.

 How We Can Help